variantstudios/wisdomwaysacupuncture.com/pages/make-an-appointment/forms-to-complete/index.md

 * [Insurance Verification And Financial Agreement](/assets/images/wp-content/uploads/2010/03/INSURANCE-VERIFICATION-2015.docx){: target="_blank"}

-(For those patients wishing to bill their insurance: Complete this form by calling your insurance and asking the questions provided, and bring it to your first acupuncture appointment along with your insurance card.
-If you do NOT arrive at your first appointment with this form completed, we will simply apply the self-pay fee at the time of your visit, until the time at which your coverage has been verified) \*Please note that even if your plan includes acupuncture benefits, some plans only cover limited conditions\*
+Complete this form by calling your insurance and asking the questions provided, and bring it to your first acupuncture appointment along with your insurance card.
+If you do NOT arrive at your first appointment with this form completed, we will simply apply the self-pay fee at the time of your visit, until the time at which your coverage has been verified

+\*Please note that even if your plan includes acupuncture benefits, some plans only cover limited conditions\*